Mozu/arc-members-only-storefront/README.md

 # arc-members-only-storefront
 ### version 0.1.1

-Arc.js action to make your entire store accessible only to logged-in users.
+Arc.js action to make your entire store, or selected pages on your store, accessible only to logged-in users.

-### Usage
+### Installation
 Create a new application in your Mozu developer account.
 Note its application key.

 Clone this repository: